sealedhermit/test.github.io/_posts/2020-05-21-placesingreece.md

 Going for a stroll in the town is a must if you ever visit Mykonos.
 We walked along the streets just looking at the houses.
 We spent some time admiring the ancient wind mills on a hill overlooking the sea.
 They closely resemble old Dutch windmills.

 ## Santorini
 Our next destination was the one I was looking forward to the most.
-I had heard about it, read about it and seen/saw it in movies.
+I had heard about it, read about it and seen it in movies.
 I couldn’t wait to get to Santorini to explore the gorgeous island.
 That was the reason we decided to spend close to a week there.

 ![_config.yml]({{ site.baseurl }}/images/places12.jpg)